The project '1km, 101portraits' is 101 portraits of women that I met on ‘1km’, a mobile chatting application which tells who is around by distance.

 I met my subjects without prejudice and paid undivided attention to what they say about themselves.
 After having a conversation with each person, I asked my subject to express herself, her current state of mind or just anything on a sheet of plain paper.
 Then I worked on building a set accordingly and tried to interpret what I heard and seen onto pictures.
 I assigned usually 4-6 sheets of film on each shoot and spared more time for conversations.

 My models often said they had never expected that they were going to talk much about themselves.
 Some said they felt like they were having a therapy session.
 I realized people barely listen to the others in the world that we live in now.

 I intended this project to show different personalities and diverse characters of these online girls in the beginning.
-I tried to be objective and have broad point of view as possible while meeting them.
+I tried to be objective and have as broad a point of view as possible while meeting them.
 But I kept seeing myself in the results when I started looking at them together at the end of the project.
-Richard Avedon’s quote crossed my mind, “My portraits are more about me than they are about the people I photograph.”
+Richard Avedon’s quote crossed in my mind, “My portraits are more about me than they are about the people I photograph.”

 1km is the most popular chatting app in South Korea.
 People can look at others’ information, photos and posts.
 You can chat to another privately or join clubs for different group activities.
 You can filter out who you want to see or block if you do not want to be bothered.
 Throughout teens to 40's but early to mid 20’s are the most.
 Not like other famous social networks which tend to reflect real life and social relations, you can hide yourself and make up another identity, or be anonymous in the app if desired.
-Not only people talk to strangers and looking for a date, but also many let their personal feelings and stories out on 1km.
+Not only people talk to strangers and look for a date, but also many let their personal feelings and stories out on 1km.